 Policies and Technology for Interoperability and Burden Reduction

 CMS continues to build on its roadmap to improve interoperability and health information access for patients, providers, and payers.
 When implemented effectively, health information exchange (interoperability) can also reduce the burden of certain administrative processes, such as prior authorization.
-We have issued regulations that will drive change in how clinical and administrative information is exchanged between payers, providers and patients, and will support more efficient care coordination.
+Our regulations will drive change in how clinical and administrative information is exchanged between payers, providers and patients, and will support more efficient care coordination.

 On this page you can find links to resources that will be useful for implementing the APIs to support the policies of these rules.
 In particular we encourage stakeholders to use the general information for the Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) Implementation Guides (IGs) referenced in the CMS regulations.

 Quick Links – Can’t wait to find what you are looking for?
-Skip ahead with these links:
+Skip ahead with these links below:

 - CMS Interoperability and Patient Access Final Rule